Skip to main content

 Does Procore charge per user?

 No. Procore includes unlimited users on all plans, which is one of its genuine strengths.
 The base subscription cost is significantly higher than most alternatives, so the unlimited users come at a premium.
-Projul also includes unlimited users on every plan, starting at $399/month.
+Projul also includes unlimited users on every plan, starting at $4,788/year.

 How long does it take to get started with Procore vs Projul?